 - Illinois restoring meals stamps cut by way of pc improve

-Here are brief descriptions of what the aforementioned attacks are, consist of, and what a typical small business can do to protect their technology investments.
+Here are brief descriptions of the attacks above and what a typical small business can do to protect its technology investments.

-Protection from Viruses: If you are reading this article, and you still do not have current (this is very important) anti-virus software running on EVERY single computer you own, then shame on you.
-With all of the marketing commotion that surrounds viruses, you should already have antivirus software on all of your computers.
+Protection from Viruses: If you are reading this article, and you still do not have current (this is very important) anti-antivirusware running on EVERY single computer you own, then shame on you.
+With all of the marketing commotion surrounding viruses, you should already have antivantivirusware on all your computers.
 If you don’t, then hurry to the store and purchase it.
-Popular software in the antivirus market is made by Symantec and McAfee.
+Symantec and McAfee make popular software in the antivirus market.
 Larger companies may look into a system that will scan emails prior to the email getting to a user’s inbox for viruses.
 Also, be wary of what you open in your email.
 Do not open emails from people you do not know, and even if you do know the sender, take extra caution, as most viruses today will trick you into believing that the virus is sent from someone that you know.

 Spyware: You may know spyware by one of its many names, adware, malware, track wear, scumware, the thief were, snoop were, and sneak are.
 Because of its stealthy nature, most Internet users are more familiar with the symptoms of spyware infection: sluggish PC performance, increased pop-up ads, unexplained homepage change, and mysterious search results.
 For virtually everyone surfing the Internet, malware and adware are a nuisance, but if you do not detect spyware on your PC, it can lead to much more serious consequences such as identity theft.
 Many people wonder how they get spyware installed on their computer in the first place.